bgusach/australis/README.md

 [![npm](https://img.shields.io/npm/v/australis.svg?maxAge=2592000)]()
 [![SemVer](http://img.shields.io/:semver-2.0.0-brightgreen.svg)]()

-## What?
+## What is this?
-`australis` is a tool to generate CSS from plain JavaScript.
-It does not have any superpowers or overcomplex API: it does only one thing, and does it well.
+`australis` is a small and simple tool to generate CSS from plain JavaScript.

-It is important to mention that this tool does not check the validity of the result.
-Inconsistent inputs will produce inconsistent outputs.
-If some extra validation is needed, it is recommended add a tool like [csslint][csslint] to the chain.

-## Why?
-Writing raw CSS can easily get quite tedious a task, and that is the reason for the rise of the CSS preprocessors like [less][less], [sass][sass], [stylus][stylus], etc. However, those entail learning yet another new language and commiting to memory details about how to declare variables or functions, scopes, etc.  But why not using JavaScript to define our style? chances are you already know it if you are reading this.

-There are already out there some solutions that use JavaScript for this purpose, mainly [absurdjs][absurdjs] and [restyle][restyle], but they don't target the same goals as this project. `absurdjs` is powerful, too powerful in that it does way too many things which turns out in a complex API. `restyle` is quite simple, but its API is not so clear, especially when it comes to add vendor prefixes, and it misses very useful features like selector nesting.

-`australis` aims first of all for simplicity, but does not want to miss out on the useful stuff that actually justifies the usage of an extra tool instead of writing raw CSS.
+No superpowers, it does only one thing, and does it well.

+The output is not validated, but this can easily be achieved by piping its results to a tool like [csslint][csslint].

+## Why does it exist?
+Because:

+- Writing CSS by hand is quite tedious a task (no variables, no functions, no selector nesting, etc)
+- CSS preprocessors like [less][less], [sass][sass], [stylus][stylus], etc are quite powerful
+  but they come with the burden of learning yet another language
+- IMHO the current CSS generators based on JavaScript do not fit the sweet spot between simplicity and power.
+For instance, [absurdjs][absurdjs] suffers from feature creep by doing way too many things than just CSS generation, resulting in an overcomplex API, and [restyle][restyle] misses one of the very features that justify using a CSS generator - the ability to nest selectors, moreover although quite minimalist, it could have an easier and more elegant API

 ## Example